Wisconsin Backpacking

 The routes of the Ice Age Trail in Lincoln and Taylor Counties are among the most remote segments of the overall trail.
 This is an opportunity for immersion in the wilderness.
 Unfortunately, there are longer distances between camping areas and a few lengthy road connections.
 This 4-day backpacking trip covers, from east to west, the Camp 27, Timberland, Wood Lake, Rib Lake, East Lake, Pine Line, and half of the Mondeaux Esker segments of the Ice Age Trail.

 Park at the main beach area and lodge at Mondeaux Dam Recreation Area., then shuttle to the Camp 27 Segment trailhead off Conservation Ave.
 Complete the New Wood Segment and Camp 27 Segment.
 Refill with water at the river ford over the North Branch of the Copper River before finishing the Camp 27 Segment.
-Hike 2-miles west on Tower Road to reach the trailhead for the Timberland Wilderness Segment and complete that segment, then on to the Wood Lake Segment and Camp in the Wood Lake Campground for a total hike of 12-miles on Day 1.
+Hike 2-miles west on Tower Road to reach the trailhead for the Timberland Wilderness Segment and complete that segment, then on to the Wood Lake Segment and Camp in the Wood Lake Campground.

-On Day 2 proceed westbound along the Ice Age Trail Wood Lake Segment.
-Cross Highwway 102 to begin the Rib Lake Segment.
+Proceed westbound along the Ice Age Trail Wood Lake Segment.
+Cross Highway 102 to begin the Rib Lake Segment.
 Camp at the Stille Nacht Campground on the Rib Lake Segment.
 Your Day-2 hike will be 12-miles.
 There is a water pump at Stille Nacht.

-On day-3 complete the Rib Lake Segment by hiking half a mile to reach Rustic Road 1.
-Follow Rustic Road and turn south on Harper Drive and then walk north along County Highway D to reach the East Lake Segment.
-The road walk is 3-miles.
-Complete the East Lake Segment, fill up with water at the wayside and hike south along Highway 13 for 0.62-miles.
+Complete the Rib Lake Segment. then take the short road walk to the East Lake Trailhead and complete the East Lake Segment, fill up with water at the wayside and hike south along Highway 13 for 0.62-miles.
 Be very attentive as the Pine Line Segment trail sign is set off from the road among tall grass and shrubs.
-Take the Pine Line Segment ¼-mile to reach the eagle scout primitive campground.
+Take the Pine Line Segment ¼-mile to reach the Eagle Scout primitive campsite.
 Total hike for Day-3 is 11-miles.

-On day-4, finish the Pine Line Segment and hike 3.6 miles west along Fawn Ave to reach the trailhead for the Mondeaux Esker Segment at the intersection with Bunker Road.
-(You may want to take a 1-mile out-and-back side trip to Chelsea Lake Park after finishing the Pine Line Segment to retrieve water from a water pump there as there are no reliable water sources for the next 8-miles.)
-Hike 6 more miles westbound along the Mondeaux Esker Segment to reach the Mondeaux Dam Recreation Area parking lot for a total of 10-miles on Day 4.
+Finish the Pine Line Segment and hike 3.6 miles west along Fawn Ave to reach the trailhead for the Mondeaux Esker Segment at the intersection with Bunker Road.
+(Before hiking down Fawn Ave you may want to take a 1-mile out-and-back side trip to Chelsea Lake Park after finishing the Pine Line Segment to retrieve water from a water pump there as there are no reliable water sources for the next 8-miles).
+Hike 6 more miles westbound along the Mondeaux Esker Segment to reach the Mondeaux Dam Recreation Area parking lot.

 CAMP 27 ARTICLE